mcclellandj/fashion-image-classifier/README.md

 ### Analysis approach

-- The training data comprises 60,000 28 x 28 arrays representing grayscale images where each value in the 28 x 28 arrays is a grayscale number and 60,000 1D arrays of fashion category labels for each image.
+- The training data comprises 60,000 28 x 28 arrays representing grayscale images where each value in an array is a grayscale number, and 60,000 1D arrays of fashion category labels for each image.
 The test data comprises 10,000 randomly selected arrays and labels

 cf. code 'fashion-nmist-classifier.ipynb'